Zimbabwe Horse Safari

 Enjoying nature and seeing wildlife becomes a whole new experience when done from horseback.
 Cawston Encounters offer a tailor-made Zimbabwe horse safari to match client’s ability, confidence, and personal desire.

-Whether you’re seeking a family-friendly riding holiday, a luxury African equestrian adventure, or a relaxed horse safari for beginners, our team tailors each ride to your group’s confidence and ability.
+Whether you’re seeking a family-friendly safari horse riding holiday, a luxury African equestrian adventure, or a relaxed horse safari for beginners, our team tailors each ride to your group’s confidence and ability.
 From sunset horse rides to multi-day mobile rides under the stars, Cawston offers unforgettable encounters with nature and the freedom of Africa’s wilderness.

 Best times to ride are April to November, but don’t forget green season (December – March) horseback safaris are thrilling in a very different way – discover lush landscapes alive with migratory birds and newborn wildlife.